-Dropshipping can be started off by budding founders without significant starting capital.
-Sellers don’t have to shell out thousands of dollars for upfront inventory, warehouse rents, and manpower salaries.
-They don’t have to purchase anything from the supplier unless a sale has already been made on their website – which means close no losses.
-Testing new products is easy as well.
-Winning products can be identified quickly and the store can be scaled up easily.
-The model also allows the seller to be flexible with their location.
-This means the seller can conduct business from anywhere in the world.
+Dropshipping can be started by budding founders without significant starting capital.
+Sellers don’t have to invest thousands of dollars on upfront inventory, warehouse rents, and manpower salaries.
+They don’t have to purchase anything from the supplier unless a sale has already been made on their website – which means close to zero losses.
+Testing new products and their value to a segmented user base is relatively intuitive as well.
+Winning products can be identified quickly by value to targeted potential customers, aiding the store to scale up easily and more efficiently.
+The dropshipping model also allows sellers to be flexible in terms of their location since they are reliant on suppliers, meaning they can conduct their business from practically anywhere in the world.

 Dropshipping does have its pitfalls, however.
 Even if sellers obtain samples from suppliers beforehand, there’s no guarantee of quality.
-The product the customer receives might be defective or completely different.
-Since most popular and affordable suppliers are based in China, long shipping times can be a hassle.
-There’s also the issue of rampant fraud, online scams, and missing deliveries.
-Since packaging and transportation are handled by other entities, the seller has a very limited scope in terms of branding and customization.
+The product the customer receives might be defective or completely different from what’s displayed online.
+Furthermore, since most popular and affordable suppliers are based in China, long shipping times can be a hassle.
+There’s also the somewhat common issues of rampant fraud, online scams, and missing deliveries.
+Finally, due to the fact that packaging and transportation are handled by other entities, the seller has very little control of the shipping efficiency, as well as a very limited scope in terms of branding and customization of merchandise.

-It’s imperative to develop relationships with trustable suppliers.
-It’s also recommended to source products locally from suppliers in the area.
-This adds a dash of personal touch to the transaction process, while also ensuring trust is maintained.
+In order to try and avoid some of these unfortunate and unprofessional incidents, it is imperative to develop relationships with trustable suppliers.
+It’s also recommended to source products locally from suppliers in designated areas.
+This adds a dash of personal touch to the transaction processes, while also ensuring trust is maintained.

 eBay is a household name at this point.
 The popular website is an online auction platform that connects sellers and prospective buyers.
-On par with eCommerce giants like Amazon, eBay’s customer has been expanding steadily over the years.
-The platform had about 182 million users in 2019.
+On par with eCommerce giants like Amazon, eBay’s customer base has been expanding steadily over the years.
+The platform had about 138 million monthly users in 2022.

-Online sellers are attracted by the simple platform offered by eBay.
-The existing user base means there is no shortage of customers.
-The chances of converting a prospect and making a sale are significantly higher than using personal websites.
+Online sellers are attracted by eBay’s centralized platform.
+The large existing user base means the chances of converting a prospect and making a sale are significantly higher than using personal websites.

 The business model of eBay is quite simple.
 Sellers list their products on the platform after registration.
 The product can be anything – cars, electronics, fashion accessories, autographed rarities, etc. Sellers attach a starting bid to the item – a reasonable expected price.
-The bidding process then starts, with potential buyers bidding the amount they think the product is worth.
+Then the bidding process starts, with potential buyers bidding the amount they think the product is worth.
 The process lasts for a specific period of time predetermined by the seller.
-At the end of the bidding process, the highest bidder gets to take home the product.
+At the end of the bidding process, the highest bidder gets to purchase the product.

-The ‘buy it now’ option introduced by eBay lets buyers buy the product directly (for a predetermined fixed price) without entering the bidding process.
+The ‘buy it now’ option introduced by eBay also allows buyers to buy the product directly (for a predetermined fixed price) without entering the bidding process.

-Several sellers on eBay currently do not actually handle or store the items they list.
-They have means of procuring them for customers, but they don’t actually have the products with them.
+Several sellers on eBay do not actually handle or store the items they list.
+They have means of procuring them for customers, but they don’t actually have the products in their possession.
 The branding factors like the image, description, and title are usually the same as what their supplier uses.

-Once a buyer buys a product from a seller’s listing, the eBay dropshipper then fulfill the order through their supplier.
+Once a buyer buys a product from a seller’s listing, the eBay dropshippers then fulfill the order through their supplier.
 The product is then transported to the buyer via an independent shipping company.
 The seller essentially plays the part of a middleman in the process.
-This method of item/ product fulfillment is what’s called dropshipping on eBay.
-It’s transferring the business model of zero inventory holding onto eBay’s successful platform.
-With improving seller-supplier relationships, it has never been easier to get started with dropshipping with eBay.
+This method of item/ product fulfillment transferring the dropshipping business model of zero inventory holding onto eBay’s successful platform.
+With improving seller-supplier relationships, it has never been easier to get started with dropshipping via eBay.

-The good news is, anyone with a valid eBay account can start eBay dropshipping right now.
-But is dropshipping on eBay worth it?
+The good news is, anyone with a valid eBay account can start the process of eBay dropshipping.
+But how worthwhile is this for independent businesses or freelancers?

-Dropshipping is a great way to make money, both short-term and long term.
-Considering the size of eBay’s customer base, it’s the easiest platform for dropshipping beginners to start out.
+Considering the size of eBay’s customer base, it’s presumably the easiest platform for dropshipping beginners to start out and assess their potential revenue.
 Let’s take a look at a step-by-step breakdown on how to dropship on Ebay.

 While dropshipping is a completely legal business model, eBay has recently started clamping down on sellers in order to curb fraudulence.
-So, how to do dropshipping on eBay?
-Let’s take a look at eBay’s policies regarding dropshipping.
+So, be sure to take a look at eBay’s policies regarding dropshipping.

 Dropshipping on eBay is permitted but heavily restricted. eBay has a clause that says “fulfill orders directly from a wholesale supplier.”
-This means sellers are technically allowed to dropship on eBay’s platform provided they adhere to the regulations.
-Sellers are allowed to promote and sell products on eBay as long as they pre-purchase bulk quantities of products available on the seller’s listing from a wholesale supplier.
+This means sellers are technically allowed to dropship on eBay’s platform provided they adhere to their regulations, which state amongst other conditions that sellers are allowed to promote and sell products in pre-purchased bulk quantities from a wholesale supplier.

 Traditional dropshipping on eBay was done by promoting and reselling items purchased from third-party retail websites like Amazon and Aliexpress.
-The seller would purchase in-demand products at cheap prices from these marketplaces and resell them on eBay for a higher price and pocketing the margins.
-This model of operation is now banned on eBay and sellers doing this are liable to be banned from the platform. eBay’s legal policy clearly states “purchasing the item from another retailer or marketplace that ships directly to customers is not allowed on eBay.”
-So buying trinkets from Aliexpress for dirt cheap rates and listing them on eBay is not allowed anymore.
+The seller would purchase in-demand products at cheap prices from these marketplaces and resell them on eBay for a higher price.
+This model of operation is now banned on eBay and sellers doing this are liable to be banned from the platform. eBay’s legal policy clearly states “purchasing the item from another retailer or marketplace that ships directly to customers is not allowed…”.

-The only legit way of dropshipping on eBay presently is to purchase bulk amounts of products from a wholesaler beforehand.
-The products can be stored and fulfilled on behalf of the seller by the wholesaler, but not every wholesaler is happy to do this.
-Since the products are pre-ordered by customers, they can be sitting in warehouses for an indefinite time period (until the sellers manage to create sales.)
+The only legitimate way of dropshipping on eBay presently is to purchase bulk amounts of products from a wholesaler beforehand.
+The products can be stored and fulfilled on behalf of the seller by the wholesaler, which is not an ideal solution for every wholesaler due to the fact that the products are pre-ordered by customers and can end up sitting in warehouses for an indefinite time period (until the sellers manage to create sales.)
 The products can be shipped to fulfillment companies too.
 These companies will take care of storage, fulfillment, and shipping on behalf of the seller.

 This business model still conforms to the definitions of a dropshipping business, but the difference is that the seller has to purchase bulk inventory upfront with no guarantee of sales.

 If a seller can trace a reliable, trusted supplier who can fulfill and ship orders to customers within 30 days, getting started on eBay is quite easy.
-It’s crucial to remember to obey eBay’s drop shipping policy.
+Yet it’s crucial to remember to obey the platform’s policies.

 Dropshippers on eBay face several challenges.
-It’s quite an uphill battle to maintain this type of business on eBay.
+It’s quite an uphill battle to maintain and develop this type of business.

-As mentioned previously, sellers are required to purchase bulk inventory from wholesales before they make a single sale.
+As mentioned previously, sellers are required to purchase bulk inventory from wholesales on eBay before they make a single sale.
 If the product does not gain popularity, falls out of fashion, or is defective, the seller is stuck with a huge order of products.
-There is nothing to do in this case than eat the loss and move on.

 Sellers are also required to shell out a listing fee to eBay. eBay also takes a cut of the final sale (up to 10%).
 The free option comes with a catch where the seller loses a large part of the margin.
 The best items to dropship on eBay are usually priced above $10 to $20.
 While the margins on low-cost items are thin, moving large quantities can help offset the purchase cost.
 The upfront purchase and the eBay listing fees might make dropshipping on eBay financially unviable for most beginners.